 Metformin

-Metformin has been shown to inhibit aromatase activity, thereby inhibiting the production of estrogens from androgens within the body, which is likely to be beneficial for postmenopausal women with ER+ disease.
+Metformin has been shown to inhibit aromatase activity, thereby inhibiting the production of estrogens from androgens within the body, which could be beneficial for postmenopausal women with ER+ disease.
 Metformin has also been reported to reduce estradiol (E2) levels, independent of BMI.

 Sulfonylurea derivatives (Glipizide)